mark-me/mark-me.github.io/_pages/tutorials/pca/pca.md

 # Interpreting principal components

 Now we need to get a sense of what the newly selected PCs represent.
 This can be achieved by interpreting the correlations between the chosen PCs and the original variable set.
-First we're going to collect this data so we can calculate the correlation by putting the religion adherent variables in the rows, and the pricipal components as rows
+In PCA terminology thecorrelation coefficients between the variables and PCs are called loadings.
+First we're going to collect the loadings data so we can calculate the correlation by putting the religion adherent variables in the rows, and the pricipal components as rows.
 ```r
 df_loadings <- data.frame(religion = row.names(fit_pca$loadings), fit_pca$loadings[, 1:no_pcs])
 df_loadings %<>%
   gather(key = "pc", value = "loading", -religion)
 ```
+This newly correlation matrix is put in a plot:
 ```r
 ggplot(df_loadings, aes(x = pc, y = religion, fill = loading, size = abs(loading))) +
   geom_point(shape = 21, col = alpha = 0.8) +